 When you ponder Invisalign vs. braces, your Invisalign doctor lets you know if you’re a good candidate for the clear Invisalign retainers.
 Invisalign attachments and the Invisalign retainers are ideal if you’re an adult who doesn’t want anyone knowing you’re wearing braces.
 And the Invisalign teen response is even better.
-Talk to your dentist about getting Invisalign braces as part of a smile makeover.
+Talk to your dentist about getting Invisalign braces in Brooklyn, NY as part of a smile makeover.

 The days of having metal braces as your only option for straightening crooked teeth are over.
 In fact, you have a number of options for adolescent and adult braces.
 A smile makeover is easier than ever, especially when your family dentist is also a cosmetic dentist concerned with both your health and appearance.